scala/docs.scala-lang/tutorials/tour/pattern-matching.md

 disqus: true

 tutorial: scala-tour
-num: 20
+num: 11

-tutorial-next: polymorphic-methods
+tutorial-next: singleton-objects
-tutorial-previous: higher-order-functions
+tutorial-previous: case-classes
 ---

 Scala has a built-in general pattern matching mechanism.
 It allows to match on any sort of data with a first-match policy.